by Emily McMahon

 Six years later, Christopher made a more acceptable dynastic marriage to French Princess Francoise of Orleans.
 Francoise was previously linked to Boris of Bulgaria, who later married Giovanna of Italy.
-Christopher and Francoise were married at Palermo in February 1929.
+Christopher and Francoise were married at Palermo on February 11, 1929.
 The couple may have met and begun their courtship in 1927 at the wedding of her sister Anne to the Duke of Apulia.
 The union was unique in that the bride kept her Catholic faith upon the marriage, whereas Christopher remained Greek Orthodox.

 Christopher died on January 21, 1940, after suffering several weeks with a lung abscess.
 His wife Francoise was by his side and their son Michael had just celebrated his first birthday.
 A memorial service was held in New York City for the prince at Holy Trinity Cathedral, commemorating his following among Greek Americans.
 Funeral services were held at the Metropolitan Cathedral of Athens, led by Christopher’s nephew, King George II.
 Flags were flown at half-mast and shops in Athens were closed on the day of the funeral in Christopher’s honor.
 Christopher was buried with full military honors in the Royal Cemetery at Tatoi Palace.